6toma/energy-awareness-quiz/README.md

   - Improve jokers in multiplayer
   - Improve question generation
   - And much more!
-- Submit a merge request, our team will give you feed back in no time!
+- Submit a merge request, our team will give you feedback in no time!

 ## Copyright / License (opt.)